dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 }
 ```

-Tip : The metadataRegistry is already declared as a field in the Java223Script helper class that you can inherit.
+Tip: The metadataRegistry is already declared as a field in the Java223Script helper class that you can inherit.

 <a id="injectbinding"></a>